 Monday becomes known as “Rice day” and “Painting day”.
 Tuesday is” Stone soup day”, as the activity that do that morning is cutting up vegetables to help make the soup, then they eat the savory vegetable soup later on for lunch.
 Similarly, Wednesday is “Bread day” as they prepare gluten-free bread in the morning and then enjoy the warm soft bread later on after their outdoor play.
 Thursday is both “Community Lunch Day” and “Drawing day”, and Friday is “Oatmeal day” and “Handwork day”

 All lunches are organic and also include vegetables, fruits and cheeses to round out the meals.
 Water and herbal teas are offered to drink.

-The children also participate in regular beach days at Siesta Key beach and take seasonal field trips, such as Fruitville Grove Farm and Mote Marine Aquarium.
+The children also participate in regular beach days at Siesta Key beach and take seasonal field trips, such as Fruitville Grove Farm, Crowley, and Mote Marine Aquarium.